Zoom hires former Facebook security chief to beef up privacy, safety

-To address the concerns, Zoom has embarked on a 90-day plan https://blog.zoom.us/wordpress/2020/04/08/update-on-zoom-90-day-plan-to-bolster-key-privacy-and-security-initiatives and has formed a CISO Council, which includes chief information security officers of HSBC, NTT Data, Procore and Ellie Mae, to discuss privacy, security and technology issues.
+To address the concerns, Zoom has embarked on a 90-day plan https://blog.zoom.us/wordpress/2020/04/08/update-on-zoom-90-day-plan-to-bolster-key-privacy-and-security-initiatives and has formed a CISO Council, which includes chief information security officers of HSBC, NTT Data, Procore and Ellie Mae, to discuss about privacy, security and technology issues.
 It has also set up a board to advise CEO Yuan on privacy issues.
-The initial members include executives from VMware, Netflix, Uber and Electronic Arts.
+The initial members include executives from VMware , Netflix, Uber and Electronic Arts .

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)